devloop0/shadow-lang/README.md

 You can test both the runtime and the typechecker independently through the `rt_test.sh` and `tck_test.sh` scripts.
 The `tck_test.sh` script will output types to a `tck_outputs`, which you can `diff` against `samples/ref_tck.txt`.
 Similarly, `rt_test.sh` will output a `cgen_outputs` folder with the generated Spectre source code, and will output runtime outputs to a `rt_outputs` file, which you can diff against `samples/ref_rt.txt`.
 The source code for the tests is in `samples/{tck,rt}`.

 # Future Work
-The standard library (starting with `prelude`), definitely needs to built out more, and a `print` function is probably a high priority.
+The standard library (starting with `prelude`), definitely needs to be built out more, and a `print` function is probably a high priority.

 More debugging with modules needs to be done.